-Purpose of Form
+General Instructions Purpose of Form

-Use Form 3903F to figure your moving expense deduction if you are a U.S. citizen or resident alien who moved to a new principal place of work (workplace) outside the United States or its possessions.
+Use Form 3903-F to figure your moving expense deduction if you are a U.S. citizen or resident alien who moved to a new principal place of work (workplace) outside the United States or its possessions.
+If you qualify to deduct expenses for more than one move, use a separate Form 3903-F for each move.